Prizes and Contests

 Write Now! publishes essays written for Brandeis University Writing Seminars.
 We invite students enrolled in University Writing Seminars during the current 2014-15 academic year to select and submit one essay to be considered for publication in next year's issue.
 Cash prizes will be awarded to the three essays that receive the most votes from our panel of faculty judges.

-To submit writing for consideration, please send two hard copies of your essay to Dawn Skorczewski, Director of the University Writing Program, at the English department, Mailstop 023.
+To submit writing for consideration, please submit your essay to Jodie Austin via e-mail.
 Please include the following information in a cover letter:

 - your name, campus address and campus phone number